Finding Hidden Assets in a Divorce Proceeding

 - Income – Individuals may skim income from their businesses or hide cash.
 It may involve money and/or salaries paid by an individual in business to a friend, family member, girlfriend, boyfriend or third party that provides no services.

 - An individual may hide bonuses, stock options and salary increases until after the divorce proceedings are over.
 Action should be undertaken to look into whether this delayed income should be considered during divorce proceedings.

 - Money paid to entertain or travel with a girlfriend or a boyfriend, such as gifts, rent and/or other entertainment expenses, should be looked into.
 In addition, 401K’s , 403B’s and deferred income devices should be investigated.

 After the initiation of legal action, there is a period called “discovery”.
 During the course of discovery, written interrogatories, depositions, notices to admit, notices to produce and other discovery devices are utilized.
 These devices are excellent means of establishing what the assets accumulated during the marriage are.
 These devices can be utilized to uncover hidden assets.

 If you suspect your spouse has hidden assets in a divorce, it is important that your attorney take action to investigate the matter.

-At the Law Office of Elliot S. Schlissel, we utilize private investigators and forensic accountants.
+At the Law Offices of Schlissel DeCorpo, we utilize private investigators and forensic accountants.
 We have almost 32 years of experience in finding the most hard to locate or hidden assets.
 Call us if you have any questions at 1-800-344-6431.

 Read our related articles: